Colorado Labor Laws Guide

 Employer social media use laws

-In compliance with Colorado law, employers cannot request that employees provide their social media login information, or to change any of the privacy settings on their social media accounts.
+In compliance with Colorado law, employers can’t require employees to provide their social media login information or change any of the privacy settings on their social media accounts.

-Additionally, employers cannot request that job applicants or employees add anyone (including the employer) to their social media account contact list.
+Additionally, employers can’t require job applicants or employees to add anyone (including the employer) to their social media account contact list.

 Whistleblower protection laws